 This means that the state will issue a permit to anyone qualified, although law enforcement has some discretion if they believe an individual is a danger to themselves or others.

-Any North Dakota resident may receive a permit for concealed carry if they meet the minimum eligibility requirements, including being at least 18, a resident of North Dakota, a U.S. citizen or legal permanent resident, and able to possess a handgun under state and federal law, and completing the training requirements.
+Any North Dakota resident may receive a permit for concealed carry if they meet the minimum eligibility requirements, including being at least 18, a resident of North Dakota, a US citizen or legal permanent resident, and able to possess a handgun under state and federal law, and completing the training requirements.

 Applicants will be denied if they have been: